mongodb/docs/source/includes/example-server-status-projection.rst

 .. note::

-   You may only dynamically include top-level fields from the :data:`serverStatus` document that are not included by default.
+   You may only dynamically include top-level fields from the :doc:`serverStatus </reference/server-status>` document that are not included by default.
 You can exclude any field that |operation-name| includes by default.